AdobeDocs/campaign-classic.en/help/platform/using/faq-build-upgrade.md

 ## Will my tracking links still work during the upgrade?

-Tracking links on emails that have already been sent will not function during the upgrade because all servers are stopped.
-They will be operational again once the upgrade is finished and servers are restarted.
+Starting Campaign Classic v7.3.5, tracking links on emails that have already been sent still work during the upgrade.

 ## Do I need to be available during the build upgrade process?